 The Maine revenue services have indicated that it normally accepts Innocent Spouse Claims on the state level that have been approved on the Federal level.
 This has particular advantages and disadvantages.
 Mirroring the Federal guidelines, it only requires the federal forms.

 This cuts down on work and redundancy.
 It also means that Maine hasn’t invested significant time or training in how to process these claims.
 Issues likely arise with employees unfamiliar with the details of Innocent Spouse Relief.

 State License Issues

 When a government agency issues a license in many circumstances, they require background and other suitability checks.
 Failure to immediately pay taxes due, for whatever reason, even if there were mitigating circumstances or the taxes were the result of an audit, can lead to issues with license renewal.
 In Maine, this is also true around state licenses.

 The Maine Revenue Service has gone so far as to say they consider denying Driver, Fishing, Hunting, and Occupational licenses to be a valid tactic to enforce collections.
 We’re not sure how stopping someone from driving to work or working at all helps collect taxes, but that is their stance.
-Much like licensing issues, security clearance issues can come up from correct and incorrect Notice of Federal Tax Liens and other IRS actions.
+Much like licensing issues, security clearance issues can come up from Notice of Federal Tax Liens and other IRS actions.